vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 ## Eighteen days later (2024-08-05)

-Having gone to sleep aroun 11:15 PM last night, I woke up initially at 6:47 AM to urinate, then went back to bed and properly got up around 7:30 AM.
+Having gone to sleep around 11:15 PM last night, I woke up initially at 6:47 AM to urinate, then went back to bed and properly got up around 7:30 AM.
 I had stronger bowel pressure than usual, so I had to go for bowel movement with less buildup time than usual.
 Retrospectively, I